Last Updated May 25, 2019

 Where a sub-Processor is engaged, the Controller must be granted the right to monitor and inspect the sub-Processor’s activities in accordance with this DPA and the Data Protection Law, including to obtain information from the Processor, upon written request, on the substance of the contract and the implementation of the data protection obligations under the sub-Processing contract, where necessary by inspecting the relevant contract documents.

 The provisions of this Section 7 shall mutually apply if the Processor engages a sub-Processor in a country outside the European Economic Area (“EEA”) not recognized by the European Commission as providing an adequate level of protection for personal data.
-If, in the performance of this DPA, Leafwire Digital Ltd. transfers any Personal Data to a sub-Processor located outside of the EEA, Leafwire Digital Ltd. shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.
+If, in the performance of this DPA, Leafwire Digital LLC transfers any Personal Data to a sub-Processor located outside of the EEA, Leafwire Digital LLC shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.

 8. Data Transfers